 |✔ Decentralised system|

-When it comes to searching for additional sources of income to finance the project, Ello’s founders are rather creative: they have plans to begin generating revenue through user transactions carried out on their network – so by taking a commission on CD sales, for example.
 One of Ello’s principles is that its users aren’t obliged to use their real names, which had previously been the case at Facebook and caused outrage.
-When it first started out, Ello was a closed network, only accessible through an invitation to join from a registered user.
+When it first started out, Ello was a closed network, only accessible through an invitation to join from registered users.
 This has since been relaxed, and today Ello is available for all interested parties.
 Critics of the site claim that Ello can’t really be considered a true Facebook alternative because it’s lacking many of the basic functions required to compete.
-For example, private communication between users via a chat box function is currently not possible.
 Ello’s focus instead is on high-quality content for all to see, making it an excellent environment for artists and photographers.
 Users from creative backgrounds are often attracted by Ello’s simple, minimalistic design, leaving lots of space for user posts to shine.

 |✔ No advertising from user data||✘ Limited reach|

 |✔ No requirement to use your real name||✘ Only rudimentary functions at present|